RonVaknin/pub-sub/README.md

 # pub-sub
-Basic event bus impleentation
+Basic event bus impleentation for educational purpose only

-educational purpose only
+Using Docker, Kubernetes and ingress